joseph-data/PL-Standings-2021/README.md

 );
 ```

-The UPSERT defined in `test.ipynb` relies on this primary key so that repeated runs simply update existing rows.
+The UPSERT defined in `pipeline.ipynb` relies on this primary key so that repeated runs simply update existing rows.

 ## Running the Pipeline